agneym/agneym-claude-marketplace/plugins/explore-with-illustrations/commands/explore.md

 ## Output

-- Generate diagram using: `scripts/generate_image.py "YOUR_EXPLICIT_PROMPT" architecture-diagram.png --size 4K --aspect 16:9`
+- Generate diagram using: `scripts/generate_image.py "YOUR_EXPLICIT_PROMPT" architecture-diagram.png --size 4K --aspect 16:9`.
+The file has a python and uv shebang on it.
+Execute it directly instead of using python.
 - If complex, create multiple focused diagrams rather than one overwhelming image
 - Save as descriptive filenames: `component-relationships.png`, `data-flow.png`, etc.